CLEANit/MatSimPy/docs/slist.md

   **Returns:**
   *  (int): The index of the item with the maximum value in the list.

-## strainer [^3]
+## strainer
+Adapted from web resource. [^3]
 <dl>
 <dt>def strainer(someList, indices)</dt>
 <dd>
 Takes a list and extracts a sub-list containing only entries found at the indices provided.
 Useful for working with lists of objects that cannot simply be converted to numpy arrays or pandas dataframes.
-Adapted from resource in footnote.
 </dd>
 </dl>